These digital 'personal trainers' ensure home workouts never feel like a cop out – and some even work with your existing TV

 Fitness mirrors

-10 years ago, today's fitness mirrors might have seemed like science fiction inventions, but in 2023 there's a growing number of brands offering these clever pieces of home gym equipment.
+10 years ago, today's fitness mirrors might have seemed like science fiction inventions, but in 2024 there's a growing number of brands offering these clever pieces of home gym equipment.
 A fitness mirror might look like an unassuming freestanding mirror from the outset, but it not only allows you to see your own form when working out, they're almost like huge smart tablets where you can load up and view classes, too.

-The best fitness mirrors, like Lululemon's The Mirror (opens in new tab), deliver on the personal training touches in two ways.
+The best fitness mirrors, like Lululemon's The Mirror, deliver on the personal training touches in two ways.
 First up, the mirror offers real-time data that can help you work out smarter, not harder, and while the integrated camera can help you perfect your form, you can also customize exercises to meet your own capabilities.
 On the other hand, the camera allows you to get feedback from a real instructor (if you so wish).

 Different brands offer different approaches, and their offerings can be upgraded with workout equipment to increase the range of exercises you can undertake.
 Some 'mirrors' actually use 3D sensors instead, too.